asskkord/shinabzo_D03_Linux/materials/part02_cycles.md

 There is a special environment variable called IFS (Internal Field Separator) to specify field separators.

 By default, the bash shell considers the following characters as field separators:
-- Space
+- space,
-- Tab character
+- tab character,
-- Line feed character
+- line feed character.

 If bash sees any of these characters in the data, it assumes it is the next independent value in the list.